 witch

-Lots of kids like to dress up in witch costumes for Halloween, complete with pointy black hats, black capes and broomsticks.
+Lots of kids like to dress up in costumes for Halloween, complete with pointy black hats, black capes and broomsticks.
 With faces painted green and perhaps even a large, bent prosthetic nose with a lumpy mole, little ones have a lot of fun getting into character for a fun night of trick-or-treating.
-But beyond this perception of a witch's appearance, there is so much more to learn about the history, powers, and symbols associated with these spellbinding creatures.
-Reading children witch books is a great place to start teaching little ones about the many facets of their favorite Halloween figure.
+But beyond this perception of her appearance, there is so much more to learn about the history, powers, and symbols associated with these spellbinding creatures.
+Here are some of the most interesting facts about witches that go far beyond a child's basic understanding of their persona.

 witch moon

-Witches are typically associated with Halloween.
-However, in Sweden the witches come out on Easter.
-It is believed that the witches flew on broomsticks to an island to dance with the devil on the day of Jesus' resurrection.
-Hence, kids dress up as witches and trick or treat, but they do so around Easter.
+In most countries around the world, witches are typically associated with Halloween.
+But in Sweden, they are a figure associated with Easter.
+People believe that Easter witches were released into the world on the very first Maundy Thursday, the day Judas betrayed Jesus Christ.
+It is believed that the witches flew on broomsticks to an island where they danced with the devil on the day of Jesus' resurrection.
+Today in Sweden,kids dress up as witches and trick or treat, but they do so around Easter.
+Their clothing differs from Halloween costumes in that they wear scarves and shawls, and paint their cheeks rosy red with freckles.
+Kids go door-to-door exchanging homemade cards for candy.

 witchcraft book